Believing without Seeing: Quality Scores for Contextualizing Vision-Language Model Explanations: Are VLM Explanation Quality Scores Helpful to Users?

-(i) Labeling only (RQ2a): In this scenario, we display the numeric value, while the name displayed on the screen changes (e.g., it could be shown as $\visualfidelity$, $\contrastiveness$, or a generic “AI confidence”).

-(ii) Format/content (RQ2b): Here, a scalar score is compared to a descriptive summary that presents evidence (e.g., verified visual claims for $\visualfidelity$ or plausible alternatives for $\contrastiveness$).
+Building on our findings in RQ1, we explore which \emph{presentation choices} are significant.
+We explore two dimensions: \begin{enumerate}[label=(\roman*).] \item Score labeling (RQ2a): We examine whether presenting the same numeric value, but varying its labeling on the study screen (e.g., presenting the score as $\visualfidelity$, $\contrastiveness$, or a generic “AI confidence”) affects user reliance. \item Score descriptiveness (RQ2b): Here, we examine the effect of presenting a scalar quality score versus a descriptive summary that presents evidence (e.g., verified visual claims for $\visualfidelity$ or plausible alternatives for $\contrastiveness$). \end{enumerate}

-\subsubsection{RQ2a: Do names and framings of a score affect user reliance?}
+\subsubsection{RQ2a: Does framing of the quality score affect user reliance?}

 One concern is whether our observed gains stem from \emph{what} the score communicates versus \emph{how} it is labeled to users.
+For instance, presenting a quality score as the visual fidelity of the explanation may yield different user reliance behavior than if the same score is presented as a generic AI confidence in the explanation.

-In A-OKVQA, using the same underlying score distributions (Prod($\visualfidelity$, $\contrastiveness$), $\visualfidelity$, and $\contrastiveness$), we permuted their on-screen presentation: (i) shown under the correct name, (ii) mislabeled as the other qualities or shown as a generic ``AI confidence'' without mentioning any quality.
+In this ablation study, using the same underlying score distributions for A-OKVQA predictions (Prod($\visualfidelity$, $\contrastiveness$), $\visualfidelity$, and $\contrastiveness$), we permuted their on-screen presentation: (i) shown under the correct name, (ii) mislabeled as the other qualities or shown as a generic ``AI confidence'' that does not specifically mention either explanation quality.

 \paragraph{Results.} As shown in Figure~\ref{fig:presentation_types}, renaming/genericizing the numeric signal yields nearly identical outcomes in both User Accuracy and Over-Reliance: differences are small and largely within error bars across all three bases.
 Thus, we observed that user behavior is driven by the numeric signal's distribution rather than its label.